jrandetdev/42_CPP_00/README.md

 - How namespaces prevent naming conflicts

 **3. Classes and Objects**
-- Difference between classes and structs (default access specifiers)
+- Difference between classes and structs (default access specifiers) (class is private and public, struct is only public).
 - Public vs private members
 - Member functions (methods) and how to call them
 - The `this` pointer